Social security contributions

 The general VAT rates are 19% and 5%.
 See the Other taxes section in the Corporate tax summary for more information.

-- Triggering event is the holding of net wealth for tax purposes (assets less allowable liabilities) as of 1 January 2020 in excess of over COP 5 billion.
+- Triggering event was the holding of net wealth for tax purposes (assets less allowable liabilities) as of 1 January 2021 in excess of over COP 5 billion.

 There is no inheritance or gift-specific tax, as such, in Colombia.
 However, for tax purposes, inheritance and gifts are considered extraordinary income, and, as such, the heir/beneficiary will be liable to capital gains tax.